wenleicao/wenleicao.github.io/_posts/2020-05-09-Implement_Microsoft_Change_Tracking_with_Talend.md

 assign the value to context variable from previous query
 <img src="/images/blog37/assign_varible.PNG">

-* tDBRow_3:  save most updated version number to version table  (if table change frequently, there might be possilbe, when you run this process, the version has been changed, so record this before the process kicks off)
+* tDBRow_3:  save most updated version number to version table  (if table change frequently, it might be possible when you run this process, the version has been changed, so keep a record of this before the process kicks off)
 <img src="/images/blog37/save_version.PNG">

 b.
 Lower panel